Is earned media value (EMV) really valuable?

 What is earned media value?

-Check out our Essential Guide | Paid vs earned vs owned media, for more details on the differences between each type of media.
+Check out our Essential Guide | Paid vs earned vs owned media, for details on the differences between media types.

-It can be a useful formula used to calculate your brands earned media (literally, your online word of mouth).
+The EMV formula can be useful for calculating your brand's earned media (literally, your online word of mouth).
 But it has its pitfalls too.
-Any formula can be manipulated to justify the means, and EMV is no exception.
-To prove real success, you should never use it alone, but as part of an effective measuring and reporting strategy.
+You can manipulate any formula to justify the means, and EMV is no exception.

 How to calculate earned media value